vamsi-bhavani/vb-aws-course/2. AWS EC2/README.md

 ----
 ### Lab Session - Opening a Support Ticket with AWS

-### Example Description for an EBS Issue: Unable to Mount in Linux Server
+### Example Description for an EBS Issue: Unable to mount the EBS volume to the EC2 instance.

 Here is an example of a detailed description you might provide for an issue where you are unable to mount an EBS volume on a Linux server: